ChefZander/skyblock_zero/README.md

 Code: Zander (content db: @zanderdev) GPL-3.0<br>
 Textures: Zander (content db: @zanderdev) CC BY-SA 4.0<br>
 See LICENSE.txt (for code) and LICENSE-TEXTURES.txt for more information.
+IMPORTANT: Part of the code may be licensed diffrently.
+Make sure to check if there are any other notices.

 ## Soundtrack & SFX
 #### Main Menu